 Proprietary platform: Promedior's drug candidates are based on Pentraxin-2, an endogenous human protein that plays an important role in regulating the response to fibrosis.
 Normal wound healing involves the inflammation, proliferation, and resolution pathways.
-Fibrosis occurs when the normal wound healing response gets locked into the proliferation pathway, resulting in scar tissue and, ultimately, organ dysfunction.
+Fibrosis occurs when the normal wound healing response gets locked into the proliferation pathway, resulting in dysregulated scar tissue formation and, ultimately, organ dysfunction and potentially death.

-Pentraxin-2 is a naturally occurring protein that causes the immune system to simultaneously turn off proliferation and turn on the resolution pathway, specifically in areas of tissue injury.
-Other therapeutic approaches in development typically focus on inhibiting single targets downstream in the fibrosis cascade, many of which are redundant and thus difficult to effectively block.
+Pentraxin-2 is a naturally occurring protein that directs the immune system to simultaneously turn off the fibrosis pathway and turn on a resolution pathway, specifically in areas of tissue injury.
+Other therapeutic approaches in development typically focus on inhibiting single targets far downstream in the fibrosis cascade, many of which are redundant and thus difficult to effectively block.
 Pentraxin-2 works as an upstream agonist, potentially halting further progression of fibrotic disease and promoting beneficial healing.

 Clinical advancements: Promedior has successfully advanced its lead therapeutic candidate in human clinical trials.
 The company's lead product, PRM-151, is currently being studied in a Phase 2 clinical trial in myelofibrosis (MF) patients, with interim data announced at the American Society of Clinical Oncology (ASCO) meeting in June 2014 and at the American Society of Hematology (ASH) meetings in 2014 and 2015, which included data from patients that have been treated with PRM-151 for 72 weeks.
 A new phase 2 trial in myelofibrosis is currently enrolling.
-PRM-151 has completed a Phase 1b clinical study in idiopathic pulmonary fibrosis (IPF) patients, and these data will be presented at a medical meeting in May, 2013.
+PRM-151 has completed a Phase 1b clinical study in idiopathic pulmonary fibrosis (IPF) patients, and these data were presented at the American Thoracic Society meeting in May, 2013.
 In an earlier Phase 1a study, PRM-151 was generally safe and well tolerated.
 A new phase 2 study in IPF is also currently enrolling.
 Additionally, PRM-151 demonstrated robust efficacy in multiple preclinical models of fibrotic disease, including reductions in established fibrosis and improvement in organ function.